Community Eligibility Provision (CEP)

 - Many local decision makers realize the benefits of CEP, and are willing to contribute non-federal funds, if needed, to optimize student academic achievement.

 How to apply

 Schools must apply to the New York State Education Department (NYSED) to participate in CEP.
-Applications are due September 30th, in order for a school to implement CEP in the coming school year.
+Each year, applications are due June 30, in order for a school to implement CEP in the coming school year.
 Visit NYSED’s website to apply.

-Eligibility is based on the percentage of identified students calculated using enrollment from any time between July 1, 2020 – June 30, 2021 and all direct certification data from the same school year.
+Eligibility is based on the percentage of identified students calculated using enrollment as of April 1 and all direct certification data from the same school year.

 Maximizing CEP’s Impact